Pweder3/SMORT/README.md

 _

 # CAD
-Most of the CAD that we did was to create the Shell that we would fire and the mount for the tube.
-Both of these items were 3d printed
+Most of the CAD that we did was to create the shell that we would fire and the mount for the tube.
+Both of these items were 3d printed.
+All three group members worked on the CAD but most of it was done by Lucia and Cyrus

 - Tube Mount